CoppaMan/Pinballs/README.md

 To update your forked repository, check this page: [how-do-i-update-a-github-forked-repository](https://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository)

-Basically, you are required to add our repository as a remote to your own one (just once):
+Basically, you are required to add our repository as a remote to your own one:
 ```
 git remote add upstream https://gitlab.vis.ethz.ch/kimby/PBS18-Exercises.git
 ```
-Then, fetch updates from it (should be done again for new updates):
+Then, fetch updates from it:
 ```
 git fetch upstream
 ```
-Lastly, move to your `master` branch and merge updates:
+Lastly, move to your `master` branch and merge updates into yours:
 ```
+git checkout master
 git merge upstream/master
 ```
+Run the first line only once for adding, and the following steps should be done again for new updates.